How to Overcome Social Awkwardness in the Workplace

 If you’re a fan of the sitcom The Office, you’re probably familiar with Dwight Schrute, who is known as the socially awkward, overbearing employee at Dunder Mifflin.

-In the show, he’s known as an excellent salesman, but his severe social ineptness makes him a pain to work with, including his abrasive and blunt way of speaking, the inappropriate topics he brings up in the workplace setting, and his overall lack of emotional intelligence, all of which keep him from ever moving up the corporate ranks.
+In the show, he’s known as an excellent salesman, but his social and relational struggles makes him difficult to work with, including his abrasive and blunt way of speaking, the inappropriate topics he brings up in the workplace setting, and his overall lack of emotional intelligence, all of which keep him from ever moving up the corporate ranks.
 While Dwight is a fictional character, there is some variation of a similar character in almost every real-world workplace.

 From the moment you walk into the interview to the time when you’ve got the job, knowing how to communicate with your team members and higher-ups is an important part of your career skillset.
-Otherwise, you’re likely destined for a negative reputation in your place of work.
+Otherwise, it can be difficult to navigate and succeed.

 If you don’t believe me, look at any job listing on Glassdoor, LinkedIn, or Indeed, and you’ll likely see requirements like the following: “Knows how to work well with a team,” “Strong communication skills,” or “Collaborate with others.”